BalamanMerkut/Steam-Card-Idler/README.md

+This version for developers if u want to download user version check releases.
 # 🎮 Steam Card Idler

 A WPF desktop application for automating Steam trading card farming and playtime boosting.
 Built with C# / .NET 8 and SteamKit2.